sminliwu/sminliwu.github.io/_drafts/re-engaging-ravelry-2.md

 tags: knitting handcraft-industry knitwear-design ravelry

 ---
+It's been over a year since Ravelry updated their website, introducing severe accessibility problems with their theme.

 The statement currently on my Ravelry designer profile page:

 > If you are interested in purchasing my patterns, please visit my [Payhip store](https://payhip.com/pipernell).
 Because I have migrated all of my patterns to Payhip as of April 2021, they will not be available as Ravelry purchases.
 However, I will leave my pattern pages on Ravelry, as this site is still the most effective knitting and crochet pattern database to date.